xpavlic4/book-extracts/sports/golf/the lost art of putting - gary nicol.md

 Track your putts, short, long, left, right, right-to-left break, 6 feet, uphill...
 When on the putting green, practice only with one ball.
 Just work on tempo.

+# Six exercises
+## Deliberate miss
+Try hit 5 balls out of the toe of the putter.
+After that try another 5 balls out of the heel.
+Now try to feel when you hit it out of the sweet spot.

+## Roll with it
+Roll one ball to the fringe with your hand.
+It should give you sense of the speed.

+## Bradshaw balls
+Take two balls.
+Putt first ball somewhere on the green.
+Pay attention how it reacts, break, speed etc. Now with the secod ball try to hit the first one so that it rested exactly where the first one lies.

+## Pace only
+Hit random putts from 10 to 30ft.
+Do not read the line of the putt, just feel the pace.

+## Ladder drill
+## One Arm Bandit drill
+Roll a putt from 3 feet with right hand only (righhander).
+Now try 5 and 6 feet.

+# Chapter 5: Green reading